David Bowie: 69 facts

-46. He has been in 10 bands - The Konrads, The Hooker Brothers, The King Bees, The Manish Boys, The Lower Third, The Buzz, The Riot Squad, The Hype, Tin Machine and Tao Jones Index.
-(Some of these have performed under other names).
+46. He was in 10 bands - The Konrads, The Hooker Brothers, The King Bees, The Manish Boys, The Lower Third, The Buzz, The Riot Squad, The Hype, Tin Machine and Tao Jones Index.
+(Some of these performed under other names).

 47. Bowie's song The Man Who Sold The World has been covered by Lulu and Nirvana.